 Manchester's tally equals the current record for the number of series wins.

 Magdalen College, Oxford, has also won the competition four times since the television series began in 1962.

-The trophy was presented to the Manchester team by the Astronomer Royal Professor Martin Rees.'Real buzz'
+The trophy was presented to the Manchester team by the Astronomer Royal Professor Martin Rees.

 Team captain Richard Gilbert, a linguistics student, said the success was down to "the perfect broad range of knowledge across the team".

 President and Vice-Chancellor of the university, Professor Dame Nancy Rothwell, said: "There is a real buzz around the campus today, having seen our team win University Challenge yet again.

 "We are going to hold a celebration dinner for the team in June and I am particularly pleased for their coach Stephen Pearson who deserves great credit for these four victories in just eight years."